intendednull/yewdux/README.md

     state unless explicitly told to.
 CoW behavior is provided by the `Dispatch::reduce_mut*` variants (marked by a `Clone` trait requirement).
 - Selective rendering - subscribers are only notified when state has changed, avoiding any unnecessary re-renders.
-Can be futher optimized with `use_selector` hooks.
+Can be further optimized with `use_selector` hooks.
 - Access from anywhere - users can create a dispatch to access a store from anywhere, they are not restricted to only inside components.
 This boasts greater flexibility over application flow and setup.